bentoml/BentoML/docs/source/frameworks/transformers.rst

 Saving a Custom Pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A custom pipeline first needs to be added to the Transformers supported tasks, :code:`SUPPORTED_TASKS` before it can be created with
+A custom pipeline first needs to be added to the Transformers supported tasks,
-the Transformers :code:`pipeline` API.
+``SUPPORTED_TASKS`` before it can be created with the Transformers ``pipeline`` API.

 .. code-block:: python
     :caption: `train.py`

     from transformers import pipeline
     from transformers import AutoTokenizer
     from transformers import AutoModelForSequenceClassification